 Since these were not easily visible during the manual review, a lot of these cases were not being flagged.
 Mu Sigma built a text mining algorithm and generated a fraud propensity score that combined the business rule classification with the authenticity of textual entries.

-Testing with the fraud investigation unit in the field revealed that the number of fraud cases being caught improved by 5% over a control group.
-Some of the suspicious text patterns found through the model indicated collaboration between various entities involved in the claims process which the -field unit wanted to investigate further.
+Testing with the investigation unit in the field revealed that the number of fraud cases being caught improved by 5% over a control group.
+Some of the suspicious text patterns found through the model indicated collaboration between various entities involved in the claims process, which the field unit wanted to investigate further.

-Borrowing from the concept of influence mapping used in the social media world for marketing purposes, Mu Sigma used social network analysis to identify suspicious relationships between parties involved in a claim (claimant to employees, claimant to medical providers etc.).
 This element was added to the propensity score.
-While this further significantly improved the number of cases being flagged, the number of false positives was still high and a cause of concern for the investigators.
+While this further improved the number of cases being flagged, the number of false positives was still high and was a cause of concern for investigators.